Gravitate-Health/content-manager-service/README.md

 ## Development

-To set up a development min.io server run
+To set up a development min.io server on docker run:

 ```yaml
 docker run \